Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ---

-## 🎯 Important
+## Important

-This method **manually installs Python** and uses Python's `pip` to install Spec-Kit Plus.
+This method requires Python to be **manually installed** and uses pip to install Spec-Kit Plus.

-If you don't want to manually install/manage Python, see:
+If you do not want to manually install/manage Python, use:

 **`WITHOUT-PYTHON.md`**